Board GamesFeature

 Anachrony Board Game

 Anachrony ticks a lot of boxes for me.
 It’s got a time-traveling 26th-century apocalyptic sci-fi storyline, and the four paths make it feel dystopian.
-It has a two-tier worker placement system which means some placements are open to certain workers by default, while others require that workers don somewhat rare exo-suits to be able to use the space.
+It has a two-tier worker placement system.
+Some placements are open to certain workers by default, while others require that workers don rare exo-suits first.

-The ultimate aim is to survive an impending asteroid collision and be the chosen path that establishes New Earth’s new regime.
-It’s a weighty game that has good-looking miniatures and a good table presence, and the exo-suits add something a little different to the worker placement mechanic.
+The aim is to survive an impending asteroid collision and be the chosen path that establishes a new regime.
+It’s a weighty game that has good-looking miniatures and a good table presence.
+The exo-suits add something a little different to the worker placement mechanic.

-If you enjoy worker placement but aren’t a fan of the medieval farming setting that is rife in the genre, Anachrony is an enjoyable jaunt.
-There are some balancing issues which mean players will end up trying to rush one or two actions that are more powerful than the others, though.
+If you aren’t a fan of the typical medieval farming setting that is rife in the genre, Anachrony is an enjoyable jaunt.
+There are some balancing issues which mean players end up rushing one or two more powerful actions.

 5. Lost Ruins Of Arnak